 Though the study of literary universals was dormant for some time, developments in cognitive and affective science have revived the study of cross-cultural literary patterns, enabling new insights into their nature and origins.
 Moreover, the study of such patterns holds promise for contributing to our understanding of human cognition and emotion, thus cognitive and affective science themselves.

 This one-day workshop will explore topics in the study of literary universals.
-Confirmed speakers include Joseph Carroll, Patrick Colm Hogan, and Geoffrey Russom.

-There is no fee to register for the conference.
-However, since lunch will be provided, we are asking that participants complete the brief registration form before 6 May 2019.
-(If you don’t register by 6 May, you are still welcome to attend, but we may not have lunch for you.)

-Text B | Though the study of literary universals was dormant for some time, developments in cognitive and affective science have revived the study of cross-cultural literary patterns, enabling new insights into their nature and origins.
-Moreover, the study of such patterns holds promise for contributing to our understanding of human cognition and emotion, thus cognitive and affective science themselves.

-This one-day workshop will explore topics in the study of literary universals.
-Confirmed speakers include Joseph Carroll, Patrick Colm Hogan, and Geoffrey Russom.
+For information on speakers and topics, please consult the program.

 There is no fee to register for the conference.
 However, since lunch will be provided, we are asking that participants complete the brief registration form before 6 May 2019.
 (If you don’t register by 6 May, you are still welcome to attend, but we may not have lunch for you.)